flotiq/flotiq-docs/docs/panel/content-types.md

     * thumbnail - relation to Media type
     * headerImage - relation to Media type

-You need an activated account to see the CDT page in the Dashboard.
+You need an activated account to see the CTD page in the Dashboard.
 This documentation page does not describe how to create CTDs using API if you want to learn about it head to the [Working with Content Types API](../API/content-types.md)

 ## Creating Content Type Definitions